pran13-git/Vroom/readme.md

 # 🚀 Vroom - One tool to run them all

-**Vroom** is a universal project launcher.
+**Vroom** is a universal project launcher in CLI.
 It detects and runs a wide range of project types automatically — with zero configuration.

 ## 🔧 Installation